oVirt/ovirt-site/source/release/4.2.0/index.html.md

 CentOS Linux 7.4 (or similar).

-This is pre-release software.
-Please take a look at our [community page](/community/) to learn how to interact with developers and users and ask questions.
+To find out how to interact with oVirt developers and users and ask questions, visit our [community page]"(/community/).
 All issues or bugs should be reported via
 [Red Hat Bugzilla](https://bugzilla.redhat.com/enter_bug.cgi?classification=oVirt).